philipjc/old_philipjc/_posts/2016-01-03-react-class-component.markdown

 HeaderComponent.propTypes = propTypes;
 {% endhighlight %}

 From the top, I import React using ES2015 imports.
 Following on, an object name propTypes gets created as a const, this gets used to set the components prop types at the end of the declaration.
 Setting your components expected prop types is a nice todo, because if you accidentally send an incorrect prop you will see an error.
-More on props later.
+The React documentation holds the ist of possible prop types you can set, [react-propTypes] More on props later.